 About Asherman's syndrome

-In Asherman's syndrome, flat scar tissue replaces functional endometrium which does not respond to hormones and causes changes in the menstrual cycle involving decrease in menstrual flow, cramping and abdominal pain increases, ultimately cessation of menstrual cycles (amenorrhea), and in some cases, it may results in infertility.
+In Asherman's syndrome, flat scar tissue replaces the functional endometrium which does not respond to hormones and causes changes in the menstrual cycle involving decrease in menstrual flow, cramping and abdominal pain increases, ultimately cessation of menstrual cycles (amenorrhea), and in some cases, it may results in infertility.
 Sometimes even parts of the myometrium are mistakably removed during surgery.
 Scarring may also develop without the formation of adhesions and is known as fibrosis.

 Causes of Asherman's syndrome